 The page isn't also blocked via robots.txt or meta robots

 Bottom line, the Remove URL Tool is a supplementary tool to control indexation, more quickly or more effectively.
 It shouldn't be your only tool.
+Here is your guide on permanently deindexing stuff from Google.

 Common Issues & Mistakes when these SEO tools are used together: